ffd8/P5LIVE/README.md

 **Port `5001` is now default** since MacOS activated `5000` for AirPlay in 2021.
 If you've used P5LIVE offline in the past, start in a custom port, ie `npm start 5000`, do a complete backup from the Settings panel, then startup again with `npm start` and reimport that file for sketches and settings.

 Alternatively, you can run multiple instances of P5LIVE offline (strange experiments galore!?) by adding any other port number to `npm start` command above, ie: `npm start 5010`.
-Remember P5LIVE sketches are stored in localStorage which is unique and isolated per `domain:port`.
+Remember P5LIVE sketches are stored in localStorage + IndexDB which is unique and isolated per `domain:port`.

+### UPDATE
+To update P5LIVE offline:

+- backup `now` from the settings panel
+- stop process in Terminal
+- download and expand the latest release
+- select all contents from new release
+- drag into existing `~/Documents/P5LIVE` directory, replacing all items
+- run `npm install` once to make sure all is up to day
+- run `npm start` to reboot offline
+- refresh browser window

+When you haven't modified the `/includes` directory, you shouldn't lose any data – just be sure to replace all the contents within the directory and not the P5LIVE directory itself!

 ### HTTPS
 If using offline server, you may want to COCODE with peers on the same local network or even remotely around the world.
 With p5.sound always enabled, a `localhost` or `https` connection is now required regardless of mic being active.
 While you access via `localhost`, all connected peers are simply `http` by default, therefore we can use an http-proxy to tunnel `https` traffic to our `localhost`!